 Mid-Peninsula High School Mission Statement

-Mid-Peninsula High School—a community for learning—offers students a stimulating, nurturing, safe environment that empowers them to reach their full academic and social potential.
+Mid-Peninsula High School, a community for learning, offers students a stimulating college preparatory program in a nurturing, safe environment that empowers them to reach their full academic and social potential.

-As a small, caring, educational community, we work to strengthen relationships between the students, their families and the school.
+Our welcoming, caring, educational community encourages academic achievement by strengthening relationships between the students, their families, and the school.

-It is our expectation that Mid-Peninsula High School students will become capable, self-directed individuals who care about themselves, their families and their communities.
+It is our expectation that Mid-Peninsula High School students will become academically capable, self-directed individuals who care about themselves, their families, and their communities.

 Mid-Peninsula High School began with the closing of Cubberley High School in 1979.
 Phil Bliss and Herman Ohme saw a need for student services that were not being met in the post Prop 13 world.
 Families were looking for an alternative to the public system.
 Attempting to meet this need, Phil and Herman began working as advocates for families with students who were experiencing difficulty and dissatisfaction in the public school system or those who had undiagnosed learning differences.